Theldus/wsServer/README.md

 As a gift, each client is handled in a separate thread, so you will not have to worry about it.

-### A complete example (file.c)
+### A complete example

-A more complete example, including the html file, can be found in example/ folder, ;-).
+More examples, including the respective html files, can be found in examples/ folder, ;-).

 ```c